estebanavv/EventManagement/README.md

 Project Audience: Event planners, marketers

-Project Team: Esteban Dozsa, Deb Van Zegeren, Punita Virkud, Deidre Callahan, Prince Sadie, Alexandra Laxmi Iyer
+Project Team: Esteban Dozsa, Deb Van Zegeren, Punita Virkud, Deidre Callahan, Prince Sadie, Alexandra Laxmi Iyer, Michael Slawnik

 Contributing: TBD - If someone were to contribute to this project at the next Sprint what would you want them to work on to move this project forward?